tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/1/LessonPlan.md

 ### 1. Instructor Do: Welcome (5 min)

 Welcome to Unit 6!
-Unit 6 is dedicated to introducing and teaching students all they need to know about data visualization using the PyViz visualization platform.
+This unit is dedicated to teaching students all they need to know about data visualization using the PyViz visualization platform.

 Navigate to the 6.1 slides, and highlight the following:

 * Visualizations have already been used in class (Matplotlib plots).
 However, these visualizations have been static.
 While static visualizations are helpful in displaying data, the data cannot be interacted with or explored in the same way.
 For this reason, students will learn how to create interactive plots.

-* To create interactive plots, users need to be able to access visualization libraries and packages that offer interactive visualizations.
-Otherwise, the visualizations would have to be coded manually, which can be extremely cumbersome.
+* To create interactive plots, users must access visualization libraries and packages that offer interactive visualizations.
+Otherwise, visualizations have to be coded manually, which can be extremely cumbersome.

 * PyViz is a data visualization ecosystem made specifically for Python.
 PyViz itself works as a wrapper around these various technologies.